The Haxan Cloak: Production credits

 In 2014, Krlic teamed up with American sludge metal band The Body to produce their 2014 album I Shall Die Here.
 In the same year he produced Victim by noise rock band HEALTH.

 Krlic also collaborated with Björk as a co-producer on her album Vulnicura, released in January 2015.
-Since then, he produced serpentwithfeet's E.P.
+Since then, he has produced serpentwithfeet's E.P.
 Blisters, Goldfrapp's 2017 album Silver Eye, Heaven by Khalid from 2019's Free Spirit, and by Troye Sivan's 2018 single Animal.
 He also produced Father John Misty's cover of Fallin' Rain. and co-produced his 2020 singles To S. / To R.

 Scoring work

-Krlic was invited by Oscar-winning score composer Atticus Ross to work with him on Michael Mann's film Blackhat released in 2015.
+Krlic was invited by Academy Award-winning film composer Atticus Ross to work with him on Michael Mann's film Blackhat, which was released in 2015.
 In 2016, Krlic continued his work with Ross, co-scoring Triple 9, directed by John Hillcoat, and the soundtrack to Almost Holy, a documentary directed by Steve Hoover.

 In 2019, Krlic scored Ari Aster's second feature horror film Midsommar, for which Krlic won Best Original Score at the 2020 Ivor Novello Awards.
+He also scored Ari Aster's following film Beau Is Afraid.

-Within television, Krlic has scored a number of major network shows including TNT's Snowpiercer and Angel of Darkness, Hulu's Reprisal and Netflix's Seven Seconds.
+Within television, Krlic has scored a number of major network shows including TNT's Snowpiercer and Angel of Darkness, Hulu's Reprisal Apple's Invasion, and Netflix's Beef and Seven Seconds.

 In 2020 he collaborated with Swans on a Halloween Pass of Red Dead Redemption 2 by Rockstar Games.
+In 2021 he scored PlayStation 5's debut release Returnal.

 Touring

 In 2014, The Haxan Cloak toured the United States visiting Washington, DC, New York City, Chicago and Los Angeles.
 He performed at the Brooklyn Masonic Temple along with Robert Henke and his music and light show, Lumière, and in Los Angeles with Pharmakon.
 The New York Times called The Haxan Cloak's set "amorphous, ominous and immersive, a transcendent plunge into darkness and overwhelming pressure".
 The Haxan Cloak performed a solo show at Manchester International Festival in 2017.
-Bobby Krlic also joined Björk on her Vulnicura tour in the U.S (including The Governor's Ball in New York) and Europe.
+Bobby Krlic also joined Björk on her Vulnicura tour in the U.S. (including The Governor's Ball in New York) and Europe.